infovore/aw9523_rp2040/README.md

-# AW9523
+# AW9523 for RP2040

-A demo of the AW9523 I2C GPIO expander for Raspberry Pi Pico.
+A demo of the AW9523 I2C GPIO expander for RP2040.
 The library is ported from the [Adafruit Library for this](https://github.com/adafruit/Adafruit_AW9523); I've removed the `Adafruit_I2CRegister` abstraction provided by `Adafruit_BusIO` and just used raw Pico SDK i2c commands.

+Currently this is configured for a `pico_w` in `CMakeLists.txt`; you should probably change that to `pico` for a regular board.
+I just had a Pico W on hand to test this with.

 ## Connections